Plot thickens over origins of pope's civil union endorsement - Sentinel Colorado

-The Vatican refused to comment on whether it cut the remarks from its own broadcast or pressured the Mexican broadcaster that conducted the interview to follow suit.
+The Vatican refused to comment on whether it cut the remarks from its own broadcast or if the Mexican broadcaster that conducted the interview did.
 And it didn’t respond to questions about why it allowed the comments to be aired now in the documentary “Francesco,” which premiered Wednesday.

 In the movie, which was shown at the Rome Film Festival, Francis said gay people have the right to be in a family since they are “children of God.”